A minimum acceptable grade of C– is required for coursework to count toward a minor or the major.

 130 Sociological Theory

 Analysis of the works of major theorists who have influenced sociology.
 Emphasis on explaining what is essential about particular theoretical frameworks, how they can be used, and why they should be studied.
-Students must have completed Sociology 2 and Sociology 101.
-This course should be taken in the senior year.
+Students must have completed Sociology 2 Introduction to Sociology and Sociology 101 The Sociological Imagination.
+It is suggested that students have junior standing to take this course.

 132 Sociological Research Methods